 These spirals are very popular in our country: the short and dense twists catch and hold onto every type of sauce.

 In this recipe we used corn fusilli; they are perfect for those who might have gluten allergy.

-In this recipe I used corn fusilli; they are perfect for those who might gluten allergy.
-In fact corn fusilli are gluten-free pasta.
-Try this recipe and – believe me – you will not feel the difference between this sort of pasta and the traditional one.
+In fact, corn fusilli are a gluten-free pasta.
+Try this recipe and you will not feel the difference between this sort of pasta and the traditional one.

 Do you like pasta with pesto?
-Take a look to our Original Pesto Genovese Recipe!
+Take a look to Authentic Pesto Genovese Recipe

 Corn Fusilli with Lettuce Pesto and Pistachios Recipe

 - Prep Time: 10 Min

 - Yelds: 4

 - 6 tablespoons of grated Parmigiano cheese

 - 60 g ( 2,1oz) of peeled pistachios